paddison/rust-sugiyama/README.md

 Finally, the implementation for coordinate assignment follows the algorithm provided by Brandes and Koepf, which can be found in this [paper](https://www.semanticscholar.org/paper/Fast-and-Simple-Horizontal-Coordinate-Assignment-Brandes-K%C3%B6pf/69cb129a8963b21775d6382d15b0b447b01eb1f8).

+Bugs or feature requests can be either submitted via a github issue or by contacting patrickbaumann579@gmail.com.

 ## Usage

 Currently, there are three options to create a layout: